fedora-riscv/releng/docs/source/sop_mass_rebuild.rst

 The arguments define the name of the target, the build-tag to use, and what tag to apply to builds as they complete.
-To continue our example, the following command would add the target for the Fedora 12 mass rebuild:
+To continue our example, the following command would add the target for the Fedora 26 mass rebuild:

 ::

-    koji add-target dist-f12-rebuild dist-f12-build
+    koji add-target f26-rebuild f26-build

-When the dist-tag is not specified, it is assumed that the dist-tag is the same as the name of the target, in this case ``dist-f12-rebuild``.
+When the dest-tag is not specified, it is assumed that the dest-tag is the same as the name of the target, in this case ``f26-rebuild``.

 Building the packages
 =====================